 Post-employment benefits other than pensions stems from the College's three collective bargaining agreements.
 For the years ended June 30, 2020 and 2019, the College paid \$0.8 million and \$0.9 million, respectively, on behalf of the retirees and spouses.
 The College pays 100% of the premium for coverage for retirees until the end of the contract year in which the retiree attains age 65.
 Thereafter, the retiree pays 50% of the total premium, less the Medicare Part B premium.
 Pre-65 and post-65 retirees pay 50% of active medical benefits for pre-65 spouses.
-Post-65 retirees pay 50% of the premium for the coverage of post-65 spouses (the College pays 100% of their premium).
+Post-65 retirees pay 50% of the premium for the coverage of post-65 spouses, less their Medicare Part B premium.
+Pre-65 retirees pay 0% of the premium for the coverage of post-65 spouses (the College pays 100% of their premium).
 Surviving spouses must pay 100% of the premium for coverage without getting reimbursed for Medicare Part B premium if over 65.
 Retirees on Medicare disability are given the Medicare Part B reimbursement regardless of age.
-The College pays 100% of the premium for retired post-65 part-time teachers and their spouses.
+The College pays 100% of the premium for retireed post-65 part-time teachers and their spouses.

-Employees/Retirees/Beneficiaries Number of Participants as of July 1, 2019 Number of Participants as of July 1, 2018 Actives In-actives currently receiving benefit payments 833 594 878 515 Total 1,427 1,393
+Employees/Retirees/Beneficiaries Number of Participants as of July 1, 2019 Number of Participants as of July 1, 2018 Actives 833 878 In-actives currently receiving benefit payments 594 515 Total 1,427 1,393